brandenvs/fortiwan-deployed/SECURITY.md

 # Security Policy
-Prototype Version 1.0 - Do not expect the application to operate as expected.

-Prototype Version 2.0 will be more secure and stable.

-A more comprehensive secuity policy will be added in *Final Prototype*.
+Generic Security Policy
+> v1.0

+Immediate effect and application of best practices.
+More specifically this policy will ensure the application adheres to Cyber Security Best Practices and conventions.

+In the case of a data breach, vulnerability exploitation or injection,  **bcodelabs.com will not assume any risk.
+Rather any security risks posed to/by the user will be allocated to the user.**

 ## Reporting a Vulnerability

-If you discover a vulnerability or bad practises please urgantly report it by, [Sending Me an Email](mailto:branden-van-staden@outlook.com).
+If you discover a vulnerability or failure to comply with security standards or programmatic practices(PEP8).
+Please report a violation to the following email address: [Sending Me an Email](mailto:branden-van-staden@outlook.com).
 Thank you!

-> Developed by: Branden v Staden
+> *All rights reserved, 2024, bcodelabs.com*